trueadm/ripple/website/docs/guide/reactivity.md

 </Code>

-With the regular destructuring, such as the one below, the `class` property would lose their reactivity:
+With the regular destructuring, such as the one below, the `class` property would lose its reactivity:

 ```ripple
 // ❌ WRONG Reactivity of `class` property would be lost